 When it comes to storing necklaces, the perfect storage product would be narrow and long.
 What fits this description?
 Straws, of course!
 And you don’t have to use plastic straws — which have garnered a lot of recent attention for their less-than-green qualities.

-Consider using plastic straw alternatives to discover an eco-friendly and durable storage option for your wedding jewelry sets.
+Consider using plastic or glass straw alternatives to discover an eco-friendly and durable storage option for your wedding jewelry sets.

 12. Organize Earrings With Index Cards

 If you plan to use a different set of earrings for every day that you’ll be away, investing in small travel containers for your wedding jewelry sets isn’t going to cut it.
 If you’re an earring-fanatic who can’t leave your favorite gems, diamonds and hoops at home, use index cards to neatly keep your earrings safe and in order.

 13. Lay Your Jewelry in Your Glasses Case